 It’s easy to get lost in the daily grind.
-To become so engrossed in the humdrum routine of work and chores and the myriad responsibilities that come with family that we forget to seek out the magic in our lives (yes, this is a guide to the Disney Dining Plan, just bear with us).
+To become so engrossed in the humdrum routine of work and chores and the myriad responsibilities that come with a family that we forget to seek out the magic in our lives (yes, we know this is just a guide to the Disney Dining Plan, but bear with us).
 And there is abundant magic to be found for those who know where and how to look for it.

 What is the Disney Dining Plan?

 It’s worth noting that the Disney Dining Plan is available exclusively to Walt Disney World guests purchasing a vacation package with a room and tickets through Disney.
-This means that if you are staying in off-site hotel or have bought discounted Walt Disney World tickets through a Disney-authorized seller, you are not eligible for the Disney Dining Plan.
+This means that if you are staying in an off-site hotel or have bought discounted Walt Disney World tickets through a Disney-authorized seller (like us!), you are not eligible for the Disney Dining Plan.

 Why get the Disney Dining Plan?